Robert G. Ory Professor of Economics On Leave Academic Year 2018-2019

 Maurits C. Boas Professor of International Economics

 Elhanan Helpman's contributions include studies of the balance of payments, exchange rate regimes, stabilization programs and foreign debt, international trade, economic growth and political economy.
 He is a cofounder of the "new trade theory'' and the "new growth theory,'' which emphasize the roles of economies of scale and imperfect competition.
-His current research is reflected in his latest book, Understanding Global Trade.
+His current research is reflected in his latest books, Understanding Global Trade and Globalization and Inequality.

 Matteo Maggiori’s research focuses on finance and international macroeconomics.
 His research topics have included the analysis of exchange rate dynamics, the international financial system, and very long-run discount rates.
 He is a faculty research fellow at the National Bureau of Economic Research and a research affiliate at the Center for Economic Policy Research.
 His research has been funded by the National Science Foundation.
 He received his PhD from the University of California at Berkeley.
 Matteo joined the faculty in July 2014.

-Nathan Nunn is a Professor of Economics at Harvard University.
+Nathan Nunn is the Frederic E. Abbe Professor of Economics at Harvard University.
 Professor Nunn was born in Canada, where he received his PhD from the University of Toronto in 2005.
 Professor Nunn’s primary research interests are in economic history, economic development, cultural economics, political economy and international trade.
 He is an NBER Faculty Research Fellow, a Research Fellow at BREAD, and a Faculty Associate at Harvard's Weatherhead Center for International Affairs (WCFIA).
-He is currently a co-editor of the Journal of Development Economics.
+He is currently a co-editor of the Journal of Development Economics. ...
 Read more about Nathan Nunn